mccombspj/kurumastories/content/honda/honda-1300/AS-RT-Honda-1300-Coupe-9S-1970.md

 <b><u>High-Powered FF Car</b></u>

-I am a man fascinated by FF cars.
+(Sugawara): I am a man fascinated by FF cars.
 That said, I didn't start off racing in them.
 I raced a Honda S500 until I switched to a Mini Cooper in 1967, and was completely satisfied with the S500.
 In the All Japan Racing Drivers' Championship T-1 class, I raced against 1300cc Contessa Coupes and other cars in the 800-1200cc class, and was able to get quite close to my opponents despite the difference in displacement.

 What made me switch to a Mini Cooper was that even if I could get pretty far in a 500cc car, I still couldn't hope to win the T-1 class.

 I couldn't go on that way and expect to advance.
 I really wanted to drive a 1300cc car.
 At the time, I had heard about the Mini Cooper's successes in races abroad, and I decided to give it a go.

-Although I thought I could compete in a Mini Cooper, I didn't give much thought to competing using a front-wheel-drive car.
+Although I thought I could be competitive in a Mini Cooper, I didn't give much thought to competing using a front-wheel-drive car.
 Why?
 Because although I knew that the Mini Cooper was front-wheel-drive, I had never driven one and I assumed that there would be no significant difference in handling between rear-wheel-drive and front-wheel-drive cars.
 That turned out to be a complete lack of understanding.

-During practice before participating in races with the Mini Cooper, I even thought, "That's it, I'm giving up on FF cars."
-The car just wouldn't go in the direction I wanted it to, and if I continued driving with the same techniques, the car would be jumping here and there, and I wouldn't even be able to finish a race, let alone win one.
+During practice with the Mini Cooper before participating in races, I even thought, "That's it, I'm giving up on FF cars."
+The car just wouldn't go in the direction I wanted it to, and if I continued driving with the same technique, the car would be jumping here and there, and I wouldn't even be able to finish a race, let alone win one.
 At first, it was very embarrassing.
 But if I gave up on the Mini Cooper at that point, my racing career would be over.

 That's how much I was worrying about it at the time.
 I told myself, "Mini Coopers have been doing well in overseas races, so there's no reason why I can't do it."
 And I wanted to beat the manufacturer's team.
 To achieve their track record, they absolutely needed a high-performance car.
 The difference was that they had tamed the rodeo horse.